Reading Time: 4 minutes

 Inpatient Treatment

-- This treatment offers the close medical oversight, and services while staying at a treatment facility.
-Most programs last between 30 and 90 days, with longer treatments recommended for long-term drug users.
-Inpatient programs create a controlled environment for a patient receiving addiction treatment.
+- This treatment offers close medical oversight and services while residing at the treatment facility.
+Most programs last between 30 and 90 days; however, longer stays may be recommended for long-term drug users.
+Inpatient programs offer structured care in a safe and secure environment where external triggers and stressors are limited.
 Ask the center about the amenities they can provide you for your recovery.

 Outpatient Treatment